contexthub/contexthub.github.io/docs/contextualengine/index.md

 ---

 #### All Tagged
 Retrieves a group of beacons from ContextHub.
-Adding more tags seperated by commas to the same function call filters only beacons that have *all* tags on the same beacon.
+Adding more tags separated by commas to the same function call filters only beacons that have *all* tags on the same beacon.

 ##### Syntax
 `beacon.allTagged(tags)`